 The therapeutic relationship is at the heart of any successful therapy.
-We all know that empathy, listening, and being attuned to the client’s emotional needs makes for a close therapeutic relationship and a strong alliance.
-But what happens when the traumatized client cannot tolerate closeness?
-Or when the client acts out and pushes the therapist away?
+We all know that empathy, listening, and being attuned to the emotional needs fo the person in therapy makes for a close therapeutic relationship and a strong alliance.
+But what happens when the traumatized person cannot tolerate closeness?
+Or when the individual acts out and pushes the therapist away?
 How can the clinician respond to such enactments?
 With individuals who adopt a self-protective, help-rejecting stance, psychotherapy can be difficult.

-Using attachment theory, Dr. Muller describes transference patterns seen with these hard-to-treat clients, including verbal and nonverbal interactions.
-Using a relational, psychodynamic approach, he considers difficulties such clients have in accepting therapist empathy, and the defensive reactions that follow.
-He examines ways to work with clients' feelings of vulnerability and their distancing maneuvers.
+Using attachment theory, Dr. Muller describes transference patterns seen with these hard-to-treat people, including verbal and nonverbal interactions.
+Using a relational, psychodynamic approach, he considers difficulties such people have in accepting therapist empathy, and the defensive reactions that follow.
+He examines ways to work with feelings of vulnerability and distancing maneuvers.
 Therapy techniques include: